delphix/toolchain-workshop-docs/pages/tcw/acti/tcw_acti_5.md

 5. You should now be in the Data Operations screen.
 Click on `Develop`
    {% include custom/image_popout.html file="actii/bugs_happen_4.png" %}
 6. You should now see the timeline for `Develop` data pod.
 Click on the Bookmarks button.
-   {% include custom/image_popout.html file="actii/bugs_happen_5.png" %}
-7. You will see one bookmark present.
-This bookmark was created automatically when our first build failed.
-Click on the bookmark.
-You can see that the bookmark is tagged with a Bugzilla ticket number and the git commit hash.
-   {% include custom/image_popout.html file="actii/bugs_happen_6.png" %}
-8. Click `Available` (in yellow rectangle).
-You should now see bookmarks that have been shared with you via the `Data Pipeline`.
    {% include custom/image_popout.html file="acti/viewing_the_data_repo_1.png" %}
-9. You might not see anything at the moment, but as the `Data Pipeline` build progresses, you will see new bookmarks become available.
+7. Click `Available` (in yellow rectangle).
+You might not see anything at the moment, but as the `Data Pipeline` build progresses, you will see new bookmarks become available.
+   {% include custom/image_popout.html file="acti/viewing_the_data_repo_2.png" %}
-10. Bookmarks are searchable.
+8. Bookmarks are searchable.
 Search for the bookmark that corresponds to the `Full` dataset.
-    {% include custom/image_popout.html file="acti/viewing_the_data_repo_2.png" %}
+   {% include custom/image_popout.html file="acti/viewing_the_data_repo_3.png" %}
 {% include links.html %}